universal-meaning-map/mind-map/README.md

 Documentation is important to us because we are looking to solve transversal problems in the best way possible, so if the logic behind is not good enough, we want to know.
 And if you're reading this, probably you can help.
 We invite you to open an issue so we can discuss any question further :)

 ## Mind map
-We like the idea of "mind map", a tool that allows organizing information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.
+The idea of a [mind-map](https://en.wikipedia.org/wiki/Mind_map), a tool that allows organizing information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.

-[The Wikipedia entry](https://en.wikipedia.org/wiki/Mind_map) says that mindmaps are hierarchical and around a single concept.
-We're not making a reference to this exact concept, although it shares a lot of points in common.

 ## Original specs